 Class Size: Space available

 If you’ve ever been to a Pow Wow, you hear the drummers playing and singing for the dancers.
 You also have heard drummers on our Native Rhythms stage during CreeAtive Native’s cultural experiences.
 But have you ever wondered about the traditions of the Pow Wow drum?
-At this workshop, learn about the meaning of Pow Wow drumming and singing.
+At this workshop, learn about the meaning of Pow Wow drumming and singing to the Native people.

 Leader: Joyce Bugaiski